A Mountain Trekking Gateway: The Essential Travel Guide to Imlil

 Sidi Chamharouch is one of several trekking options offered by High Atlas Hiking, which receives consistently five-star reviews for its guides and the quality of its trekking experiences.

 Learning how to cook authentic Moroccan cuisine is best done with a local master who can illustrate the regional differences and specialties.
 Cooking classes in Imlil promise just that and most take place at local guesthouses with sweeping views of Mount Toubkal.
-Throughout the experience, you’ll create iconic dishes such as tagines and couscous, then savour your creations on a sun-dappled terrace.

 While you can book cooking classes in Imlil itself, it’s also possible to enjoy an Atlas Mountains culinary experience from Marrakech.
-This full-day trip includes return transport from Marrakech to Imlil, plus hands-on lessons and a mouthwatering lunch in a ruggedly beautiful mountain setting.
+This full-day trip includes return transport from Marrakech to Imlil, plus hands-on lessons and a memorable lunch in a ruggedly beautiful mountain setting.

 For a different perspective on the Atlas Mountains, saddle up for a guided horse riding experience in the Imlil Valley.
 As you trot through fields and along winding mountain paths, you’ll be treated to incredible views across the green valleys filled with argan and olive trees.

 Pass through tiny villages where you’ll see Amazigh farmers using time-honoured techniques to grow saffron and other crops that thrive in the high-altitude conditions.

-With the snowcapped peaks of North Africa’s tallest mountains as your backdrop, horse riding in Imlil is sure to be an unforgettable adventure.
+With the snowcapped peaks of North Africa’s tallest mountains as your backdrop, horse riding in Imlil is always an unforgettable adventure.

 How to get to Imlil

-The nearest airport to Imlil is Marrakech Menara Airport, which is located about 60 kilometres away.
 The easiest way to get from Marrakech to Imlil is with a private transfer, with the journey taking around 1.5 hours.
 A cheaper option is a grand taxi (shared taxi) from Sidi Mimoun in Marrakech to Imlil, which costs around 50 Dirhams.

 Another option is to take a local bus from Marrakech bound for the town of Asni, just 10 kilometres from Imlil.
 From here, you’ll need to take a taxi for the remainder of the journey.
 Grand taxis from Asni to Imlil usually cost around 10 Dirhams.

-Ultimate Travel Guide to Imlil
+Travel guide to Imlil

 Best places to stay in Imlil

 Seamlessly built into the hillside overlooking the Imlil Valley, Berber Family Lodge offers magnificent views from its rooms and is definitely one of the best places to stay in Imlil.
 After a day out on the trails of Mount Toubkal, you can refuel over traditional Moroccan dishes prepared with love.
-In addition to treks, Mohammed can arrange cooking classes, visits to local artisans’ workshops and horse riding experiences.

 "Breathtaking views, delicious meals, comfortable accommodations, and welcoming hosts.” - Nora (read more reviews here)